 WHITING, NEW JERSEY -- A drawer dishwasher that costs over 1400.00 should last more than 3 years.
 From the time I got this dishwasher I had problems.
 This dishwasher never fully drains.
 It starts to smell horrible and even builds mold.
 I have tried pouring bleach in it, took it apart and cleaned it, but it just happens all over again.
 The round plastic inlet bezel's (4) are always breaking too.

 CEDAR LAKE, INDIANA -- Our 2 year old Kenmore dishwasher started leaking and flooded the basement under the kitchen.
-The heating element melted a whole in the plastic on the bottom of the tub.
+The heating element melted a hole in the plastic on the bottom of the tub.
 Sears said they can't help us because it is out of warranty.
 They then sent out a rude servicer at 8:00 in the morning with no advance notice who told me he was not going to help me if I was not willing to pay for it.
 I was told if a servicer concluded the product wore out before its time Sears would offer me a 10% discount on a new one.
 Why on earth would I ever purchase a product with such poor workmanship.
 I will never purchase any Kenmore product again and advise everyone I know to do the same.

 I've only had this dishwasher a few years and the motor burned out.
 It'd cost me $300 to replace it, so I'm just replacing the dishwasher with another brand.
 The repair guy told me it's very common for Kenmore/Whirlpool dishwasher (Whirlpool makes them) for the motor to burn out quickly.